 7.0 Team Rosters

-Each team shall consist of 35 players.
-For each series, 26 of the 35 carded players will be "active" and eligible for play with the other 9 transferred to the appropriate farm team.
+Each team shall consist of 36 players.
+For each series, 26 of the 36 carded players will be "active" and eligible for play with the other 9 transferred to the appropriate farm team.
 The 26 man roster must contain at least two players carded at each infield position and at least five outfielders.
 A player may not play out of position unless an emergency occurs and there is no available player rated at that position.
+Outfielders may play other outfield positions under these guidelines: (a) A rated CF is allowed to play either corner OF spot without a rating; (b) A rated corner OF can play the other corner but not CF without a rating.
+The game will assign a rating during the game.
+(We are not using the check box in the rules section of the game).
 Teams should ensure that they have enough AB at each position (about 600 AB) to field a team, and they should ensure that they have enough starters and innings pitched from pitchers (suggested 1400 IP).

 No team is permitted to have a team salary below $100,000,000 during the regular season.
 During the off-season, if a team has a team salary below $100,000,000 they may not make any transactions that cause their total salary to decrease.
 Trades that maintain or increase the team salary are permitted.